georgiassc/Olympics---Power-BI/README.md

 ## Contributions

-I'm just curious trying to use power BI.
-If you have any suggestions on how to improve this project, feel free to do by:
+I'm exploring Power BI out of curiosity.
+If you have any suggestions for improving this project, feel free to contribute by:

 1. Fork this repository.
 2. Create a new branch with your feature or bug fix: `git checkout -b my-feature`.